 Filters were part of the first wave of automation efforts applied by site owners desperate to manage content and keep users safe.

-In 2017, filters might seem like an inflexible and rigid approach to moderation, but they are still a very valuable tool in the moderation toolkit both as a cheap entry point and as an additional level working alongside AI to keep your site clean.
+In 2023, filters might seem like an inflexible and rigid approach to moderation.
+However, they are still a unique content moderation tool, as a cheap entry point and an additional level working alongside AI to keep your site clean.

-Filters can add a relatively inexpensive first layer of defence against scammers and other undesirable users.
-Filters can be created to target any unwanted content that follows a recurring pattern, which can be precisely described and thus formulated as a rule.
+Filters can add a relatively inexpensive first layer of defense against scammers and other undesirable users.
+Filters can be created to target unwanted content that follows a recurring pattern, which can be precisely described and thus formulated as a rule.

-Another benefit with filters is that they are very easy to change and set up.
-You don’t need huge datasets to train the filters, you just enter a new rule based on your needs and you are ready to go.
+Another benefit of filters is that they are straightforward to change and set up.
+You don’t need large datasets to train the filters; you enter a new rule based on your needs and are ready to go.

-The drawback with filters is of course that you continuously have to update them which means you are often in an open arms race with scammers and other users, intent on misusing your site.
+The drawback with filters is that you continuously have to update them, which means you are often in an open arms race with scammers and other users intent on misusing your site.

 Most offerings for automation on the market today, which aren’t filters, fall into this category.
 Generic machine learning models are algorithms created from general data and targeted at issues that are common to a wide variety of sites.

 How do generic Machine Learning models work and when are they most effective?

 The difference between generic and tailor-made machine learning models is primarily in the datasets used to train the algorithms.
 Whereas a tailor-made solution will be built from your specific data, a generic model is taught from an artificially created dataset to cover all variables of the problem it is trying to solve.

 A generic model meant to deal with swear words would, as such, be presented with a dataset containing 50% of documents full of swear words and 50% which were clean and okay.